-The season opens in December at Mammoth Mountain with a SL/SL/GS weekend on Dec.
-1-2,
+The season opens in December at Mammoth Mountain with two SL races and a GS on the weekend on Dec.
+3-4,

 (preseason training camp details will be posted when available).

-A north shore event follows on Dec.
-15-16 with 2 SL's at Squaw Valley.
+A north shore event prior to the holidays comes on Dec.
+17-18 with 2 SL races at Alpine Meadows.

-Following a break over the holiday period, which is usually a busy time
+Following a break over the holiday period, which is always a busy time

 for most with family gatherings and early season skiing, racing resumes